-MASH/NARR CODE OF ETHICS
+MASH CODE OF ETHICS

-It is the obligation of all sober home owners/operators and staff to value and respect each resident and to put each individual’s recovery and needs at the forefront of all decisions.
+MASH certified sober home operators, staff, peer leaders, and volunteers shall value and respect each resident and put each individual’s recovery and needs at the forefront of all decisions.
 To meet this obligation, certified operators, staff, peer leaders, and volunteers will adhere to the following principles:

 - Assess each potential resident’s needs and determine whether the level of

 - Value diversity and non-discrimination.